paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### Recycle a Node

 Use `Fetch` if you require a node with contents initialised elsewhere.
 It picks one from the recycling heap.
 If the recycling is empty, it creates a new item and matching node for you.
-If `CreateItem` has not been set the item is `default<T>`.
+The code does not set it if `CreateItem` is `default<T>`.

 ```c#
 using (node = weatherEvents.Fetch()) {